 Community Salmon Investigation for Highline

-During the autumn of 2010, 2011, 2012, and 2013, volunteers surveyed Miller and Walker Creeks each day to count returning adult salmon.
-They also conducted necropsies of salmon carcasses to determine if the fish had been able to spawn before dying.
+Since 2010, volunteers survey Miller and Walker Creeks daily each fall to count returning adult salmon.
+They also dissect salmon carcasses to determine if the fish had been able to spawn before dying.

 In 2009, the Final Monitoring Coordination Recommendations were completed.
 The recommendations proposed that a Monitoring Sampling and Analysis Plan (also known as a Quality Assurance Project Plan) be developed based on the recommendations.